Privacy-Preserving Empathy Detection in Video Interactions: Related Work

-Motivated by the success of LLMs in empathy detection from text, we explore two recent TFMs released in 2025 -- TabPFN v2 \citep{hollmann-nature-tabpfn} and TabICL \citep{qu-arxiv-tabicl} -- for tabular video features.
-While TFMs' ICL capacity has been demonstrated in numerical datasets such as OpenML test suites \citep{openml2014}, we explore its capability in dealing with video features.
-In addition to ICL, we fine-tune TabPFN v2, which further boosts empathy classification performance.
+Motivated by the success of \acp{LLM} in empathy detection from text, we explore two recent \acp{TFM} released in 2025 -- TabPFN v2 \citep{hollmann-nature-tabpfn} and TabICL \citep{qu-arxiv-tabicl} -- for tabular video features.
+While \acp{TFM}' \ac{ICL} capacity has been demonstrated in numerical datasets such as OpenML test suites \citep{openml2014}, we explore its capability in dealing with video features.
+In addition to \ac{ICL}, we fine-tune TabPFN v2, which further boosts empathy classification performance.